tjaartvdwalt/bitbucket.el/README.md

 ## Installation ##

-Currently, you have to manually install the software.p
+Currently, you have to manually install the package.

 ```lisp
 (add-to-list 'load-path "my-package-directory")